Should You Get a Master’s or a PhD in Biotechnology?

 “Because a master’s degree takes less time schooling-wise, you can go out and work in the industry sooner, get hands-on experience, and then move up in the chain of command,” Auclair says.

-Learn More: Industry vs. Academia: Which is Right for You?
+Learn More: Working in Industry vs. Academia: Which Is Right for You?

 PhD candidates considering work in industry (versus academia) are not as easily set up for success.
 This is because, while a PhD candidate is spending years in a classroom, professionals with master’s degrees are already out in the field collecting valuable real-world experiences that will help prepare them to advance within an organization.

-And while there are still some companies that might value a PhD applicant’s extensive study over a master’s degree applicant’s time in the workforce, Auclair explains that, in most cases, a master’s is really all a hiring manager is looking for among applicants.
+And while there are still some companies that might value a PhD applicant’s extensive study over a master’s degree applicant’s time in the workforce, particularly in C-level leadership roles, Auclair explains that a master’s is really all a hiring manager is looking for among applicants.

 2. Curriculum